mackay218/power-play/README.md

 ## Production Build

-Before pushing to Heroku, run `npm run build` in terminal.
-This will create a build folder that contains the code Heroku will be pointed at.
+Before pushing to your hosting site, run `npm run build` in terminal.
+This will create a build folder that contains the code your hosting site will be pointed at.
 You can test this build by typing `npm start`.
 Keep in mind that `npm start` will let you preview the production build but will **not** auto update.

 * Start postgres if not running already by using `brew services start postgresql`
 * Run `npm start`